cosmic-initiative/cosmic/websites/starlane.io/content/about.md

 # ABOUT STARLANE
-Starlane makes it easy to deploy and interoperate with secure WebAssembly code in the cloud, the edge, desktop, mobile and IoT environments.
+Starlane is a Mesh that is extensible via WebAssembly code for the cloud, the edge, desktop, mobile and IoT environments.

 ## A SERVER TO CLIENT MESH
 Starlane is a special type of Mesh that spans from the server to client.
 This special Mesh facilitates the execution of WebAssembly at every level.
 To accomplish this feat Starlane provides the following :